-Although online shopping is nothing new, recent years of pandemic and isolation have been a trigger that has forced the e-commerce industry to grow very fast.
-Allowing people to buy things online has become a need for many business owners, so the Internet has been flooded with competing online shopping websites.
+Although online shopping is nothing new, recent years of pandemic and isolation have triggered the e-commerce industry to grow very fast.
+Allowing people to buy things online has become necessary for many business owners, so the Internet has been flooded with competing online shopping websites.
 Nowadays, for a business to be able to prosper, a well-designed website has become one of the most essential elements that affect customer satisfaction with a transaction.

 What is Ruby on Rails?

-Ruby on Rails is written in the Ruby scripting language, using the MVC (Model-View-Controller) architecture.
+Ruby on Rails is written in the Ruby programming language, using the MVC (Model-View-Controller) architecture.
 Although RoR is not the only option for back-end development (there’s also Java, Python, and PHP), it is one of the most popular solutions for e-commerce projects.
 Why?
-Let us explain why we have so many fans of Rails in our Applover team!
+Let us explain why we have so many Rails fans in our Applover team!

-Ruby on Rails allows you to significantly reduce the cost of website development.
+Ruby on Rails allows you to reduce the cost of website development significantly.
 First – RoR is a free framework not only for companies but also for individuals.
 Secondly, compared to other solutions, Rails significantly reduces the amount of time required to create a highly developed website.
-Moreover, it is also compatible with free web servers and databases which further reduces financial costs.
+Moreover, it is also compatible with free web servers and databases, reducing financial costs.

-The Ruby on Rails ecosystem is composed of gems – these are ready-made tools and solutions for the most popular elements of functionality, which help in such activities as user management, authentication, updating, etc. In short, it is based on the fact that if there is a problem, someone may have already solved it, and the solution has already been made available.
+The Ruby on Rails ecosystem is composed of gems – ready-made tools and solutions for the most popular elements of functionality, which help in user management, authentication, updating, etc. In short, it is based on the fact that if there is a problem, someone may have already solved it, and the solution has already been made available.
 Currently, the number of gems has exceeded 160,000 and is constantly growing.
-Among other things, thanks to this, the development time of pages or applications can be reduced by up to ⅓!
+Thanks to this, the development time of pages or applications can be reduced by up to ⅓!

 Although shopping online and giving out your data is nothing new and increasingly less threatening – fraud, kidnapping of customer databases, or loss of ghost ads still happen and strike fear into the minds of business owners.